Find the Best Things

 Fuzziwig’s Candy Factory, Missoula, MT

-For two decades, the eccentric and jovial Fuzziwig’s has expanded from one humble candy store in Colorado to a nationwide franchise spanning the coasts.
+For three decades, the eccentric and jovial Fuzziwig’s has expanded from one humble candy store in Colorado to a nationwide franchise spanning the coasts.
 And the store’s cornucopia of offerings is heightened by the bright and welcoming atmosphere, a combination of Willy Wonka and Disney, in the best ways possible.
 The selection is overwhelming to the middle-aged…One can only speculate about a child’s wide-eyed reaction.

 Posh Chocolat, Missoula, MT